-- 3.6.
+3.6.
 Auto-reorient module.
 The reorientation of the images towards a standard pose, setting the anterior commissure at the origin and both anterior and posterior commissure (AC/PC) in the same axial plane, as defined in MNI space (Mazziotta et al. 1995; Mazziotta et al. 2001a; Mazziotta et al. 2001b), is a common step that increases the consistency in individual head positions prior to normalisation or segmentation.
-For example, SPM's segmentation (Ashburner and Friston 2005) can be sensitive to the initial orientation of the images.
+For example, SPM's segmentation (Ashburner and Friston 2005) is sensitive to the initial orientation of the images.
 Therefore, Auto-reorient provides a simple tool for automatically and uniformly reorienting a set of images prior to any further processing including multiparameter map calculation.
 Note, that the reorientation modifies the orientation information in each image header, but the reoriented images are not resliced.
-For more details, see Appendix C.2. - 3.7.
+For more details, see C.2.

+3.7.
 Create hMRI maps module.
-The Create hMRI maps module computes quantitative as well as semi-quantitative estimates of R_2^{\star} , R_1 , PD and MT saturation from unprocessed multi-echo T1w, PDw and MTw spoiled gradient echo acquisitions.
-The map creation module corrects the qMRI estimates for spatial receive (Section 3.7.3) and transmit (Section 3.7.2) field inhomogeneities. - 3.7.1.
+The Create hMRI maps module computes quantitative as well as semi-quantitative estimates of R_2^ , R_1 , PD and MT saturation from unprocessed multi-echo T1w, PDw and MTw spoiled gradient echo acquisitions.
+The map creation module corrects the qMRI estimates for spatial receive (Section 3.7.3) and transmit (Section 3.7.2) field inhomogeneities.

+3.7.1.
 Multi-parameter input images.
-The module takes the (possibly reoriented) series of multi-echo spoiled gradient echo images as input for the creation of quantitative as well as semi-quantitative maps (Fig. 3) of R_2^\star , R_1 , PD and MT (Helms, Dathe, and Dechent 2008; Helms et al. 2008; Weiskopf et al. 2013; Weiskopf et al. 2014) as described in the Background Section 2 and Appendix A. The number and quality of the output maps depends on the contrasts (PDw, T1w, MTw) and number of echoes available, and on the availability of additional bias field measurements.
-A single multi-echo PDw contrast allows for the calculation of a single R_2^\star map.
+The module takes the (possibly reoriented) series of multi-echo spoiled gradient echo images as input for the creation of quantitative as well as semi-quantitative maps (Fig. 3) of R_2^ , R_1 , PD and MT (Helms, Dathe, and Dechent 2008; Helms et al. 2008; Weiskopf et al. 2013; Weiskopf et al. 2014) as described in the Background Section 2 and A. The number and quality of the output maps depends on the contrasts (PDw, T1w, MTw) and number of echoes available, and on the availability of additional bias field measurements.
+A single multi-echo PDw contrast allows for the calculation of a single R_2^ map.
 If T1w images are additionally provided, R_1 and PD maps will also be generated.
 The MT map estimation requires the acquisition of additional MTw images.
-The map creation also involves optional correction for R_1^+ (R_1^+ transmit) bias field R_2^+ (Section 3.7.2) and the R_2^+ (RF receive sensitivity) bias field R_2^+ (Section 3.7.3) as well as spoiling imperfections (Yarnykh 2010; Preibisch and Deichmann 2009). - 3.7.2.
+The map creation also involves optional correction for B_1^+ (B_1 transmit) bias field f_T (Section 3.7.2) and the B_1^- (RF receive sensitivity) bias field f_R (Section 3.7.3) as well as spoiling imperfections (Yarnykh 2010; Preibisch and Deichmann 2009).

+3.7.2.
 B_1 (transmit) bias correction.
 The map creation module includes the determination of B_1 transmit bias field maps (f_T expressed in p.u. of the nominal flip angle) for transmit bias correction of the quantitative data.
 Several methods are implemented.
 Depending on the choice of the specific method the GUI requires the user to provide adequate input files.
-Further details on the supported correction methods can be found in Appendix C.3 and the respective original publications (Lutti et al. 2010; Lutti et al. 2012; Weiskopf et al. 2013; Weiskopf et al. 2011; Yarnykh 2007; Chung et al. 2010). - 3.7.3.
+Further details on the supported correction methods can be found in C.3 and the respective original publications (Lutti et al. 2010; Lutti et al. 2012; Weiskopf et al. 2013; Weiskopf et al. 2011; Yarnykh 2007; Chung et al. 2010).

+3.7.3.
 Receiver RF sensitivity bias correction.
 Three options are available to correct for RF receive sensitivity bias (f_R) within the Create hMRI maps module.
 Two of them rely on measured RF sensitivity maps (Single or Per contrast options) while the third method is data driven (Unified Segmentation option: no input sensitivity map required).
 Although not recommended, it is possible to disable RF sensitivity correction altogether by selecting the None option.
-While options Single and Unified Segmentation assume that the sensitivity profile is consistent between contrasts (i.e. small inter-contrast subject movement is assumed), the Per contrast option accounts for inter-contrast variation in RF sensitivity profile due to larger subject motion (Papp et al.
+While options Single and Unified Segmentation assume that the sensitivity profile is consistent between